SamIp-ac/gOCR/README.md

 OCR and PDF processing utilities

+## Pre-request

+Make sure you have poppler installed on your system (required by pdf2image):
+On macOS: brew install poppler
+On Ubuntu: apt-get install poppler-utils
+On Windows: Download and install poppler binaries

 ## Installation

 Remarks: default deploy on local lm studio / cli, "Try mmap()" -> false